- You do not have any products in your shopping cart yet.

 - Avoid sharp cleaning agents, solvents, or abrasive products.

-What should you keep in mind with a lacquered table?
+What should you consider with a lacquered table?

 Lacquer provides good protection – but not against everything.
-Especially keep an eye on the following points:
+Pay special attention to the following points:

 - Never place hot pots, pans, or casserole dishes on the table without coasters.